Biswa96/WslReverse/README.md

 ## How to build

 Clone this repository.
 Open the solution (.sln) or project (.vcxproj) file in Visual Studio and build it.
-Alternatively, run Visual Studio developer command prompt, go to the cloned folder and run this command: `msbuild.exe /p:Configuration=Release`.
+Alternatively, run Visual Studio developer command prompt, go to the cloned folder and run this command: `msbuild.exe`.
 You can also build with mingw-w64 toolchain.
-Go to the folder in terminal run `make` command for mingw-w64/msys2/cygwin.
+Go to the folder in terminal run `make` command.

 ## How to use